-About IDP-initiated SSO
+About IDP-initiated SSO the the SamlFederationHandler

 IDP-initiated SSO occurs when a user attempts to access a protected application, using the IDP for authentication.
 The IDP sends an unsolicited authentication statement to the SP.

 Before IDP-initiated SSO can occur: